hineso11/Perlin-Noise/README.md

 ## Customising the Drawing
 There are a number of customisations that can easily be made to the drawing before it is started, some of these can also be made whilst the drawing is running.
+The methods used to achieve these modifications are documented below.

 ### Altering the noise level of the drawing
 The noise level of the drawing can be altered either before the drawing starts running or